qxmpp-project/qxmpp/README.md

 You can pass the following arguments to CMake:

-    BUILD_SHARED                  to build with shared type library, otherwise static (default: true) BUILD_DOCUMENTATION           to build the documentation (default: false) BUILD_EXAMPLES                to build the examples (default: true) BUILD_TESTS                   to build the unit tests (default: true) BUILD_INTERNAL_TESTS          to build the unit tests testing private parts of the API (default: false)
+    BUILD_SHARED                  to build with shared type library, otherwise static (default: true) BUILD_DOCUMENTATION           to build the documentation, requires Doxygen (default: false) BUILD_EXAMPLES                to build the examples (default: true) BUILD_TESTS                   to build the unit tests (default: true) BUILD_INTERNAL_TESTS          to build the unit tests testing private parts of the API (default: false)